Lockbit crackdown heats up as US offers reward for info on hackers | Law-Order

 The U.S. offered a reward of up to $15 million for information on the leaders of the notorious cybercrime group Lockbit on Wednesday as police in Ukraine announced the arrest of a father-son duo alleged to have been involved with the gang.
 The developments are the latest in a series of actions by international law enforcement against Lockbit, a leader among the online gangs that encrypt victims' data to extort money.

 Ukraine's police service didn't identify the father-son pair but said they seized more than 200 cryptocurrency accounts and 34 servers used by the gang in the Netherlands, Germany, Finland, France, Switzerland, Australia, the United States and Britain.
-"This made it possible to block the activities of the main hacking platform and other criminal critical infrastructure," the police said in a statement.
+The takedown has been one of the most eye-catching in recent memory, in part because of the trolling from police.
+But with many of the key hackers thought to be beyond the reach of Western law enforcement, experts said it was a matter of time before those behind Lockbit restarted their operations or drifted toward new cybercrime gangs.

+"While there has been some arrests, a lot of this has been technical disruption," said Rafe Pilling, who directs Secureworks' threat research unit.
+He noted that a lot of Lockbit's damage was dealt by "affiliates," smaller hacking groups that carried out the initial break-ins.
+He said those hackers were "still out there and still going to do their thing."
+"The threat may be temporarily diminished but the affiliates continue to pose a problem," Pilling said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)